MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 |Windows Server 2016 <br/> ||
 ||

-Anything other than the operating systems listed here won't work properly; that includes Server Core option, which is not Supported, please don't try it for installs of Skype for Business Server 2019.
+Anything other than the operating systems listed here won't work properly; please don't try it for installs of Skype for Business Server 2019.
+For example, Server Core option is not listed, and is thus not Supported

 > [!NOTE]
 >